 Disable your Adblocker and refresh your web page 😊

 An average velocity calculator is a tool that allows you to calculate average velocity, final velocity, initial velocity as well as average velocity for a round trip.
 This calculator for average velocity will perform calculations corresponding to the average velocity formula physics.

 In physics, the average velocity of any moving object is explained by its total displacement that is divided by the total time taken to cover that distance.
 In most simple words, we can say that it is the rate at which an object moves to change its position from one place to another place in some time.
-In fact, it is the ratio of total distance or displacement to the time.
-Its direction will be the same as the moving object.
-Furthermore, its magnitude will be less than or equal to the average speed.

 When we calculate average velocity it comes out as the total distance of any object over a precise period of time.
 Therefore, the average velocity equation represents the division of displacement by total time period.

 Average velocity is denoted by “Vav” and can be represented by the following formulas:

 If any object covers distances xi and xf during time intervals ti and tf then the formula will be:

 Once you added the above parameters into the given fields, hit the calculate button, this average velocity calculator will show: